aakashbansal/Neural-Artistic-Style-Transfer/README.md

 <img src="images/single-style outputs/style4  a 10 b 2500.jpg" height="260" width="400"> **ALPHA - 10 and BETA - 2500**<br>
 <img src="images/single-style outputs/style4 a 10 b 1000.jpg" height="260" width="400"> **ALPHA - 10 and BETA - 1000**<br>

-As can be seen in these images, when we decrease the value of BETA, the overpowering effect of Style image is being reduced and generated image is looking more pleasant<br>
+As can be seen in these images, when we decrease the value of BETA, the overpowering effect of Style image is being reduced and generated image is looking more pleasant.<br>
 <hr>

  ### Multiple Style Transfer